miguel-amg/PL2024/README.md

 ***

 # Description
-This repository contains the practical assignments developed during the Language Processing classes.
+This repository contains the practical assignments developed during the Compiler Design classes.

 Each folder contains a readme file explaining the assignement and the code that was developed.